MondayProgrammer/greenlight/README.md

 # Greenligh

-An API made with Golang and MySQL.
+An API made with Golang and PostgreSQL.